An Introduction to Web Accessiblity

 What are common challenges for users?

-There are many people who live with low vision issues like Cataracts, Macular degeneration, Glaucoma, even color blindness can be an issue when it comes to interacting with a web pages.
-Low vision issues like these would make such things like a low contrast ratio even worse, which would mean they are not getting the same experience as someone who does not experience any or even minor vision issues.
-The same goes for users with amputations, hard of hearing, developmental disorders, and neurodivergence, all of these disabilities can make interacting with a web page challenging.
+There are many people who live with low vision issues like Cataracts, Macular degeneration, Glaucoma, even color blindness can be an issue when it comes to interacting with a web page.
+Low vision issues like these make issues with like low contrast ratio even worse and can render text unreadable, which would mean some users are not getting the same experience as someone else who does not experience any vision issues.
+The same goes for users with disabilities like an amputation, hard of hearing, developmental disorders, and neurodivergence, all of these disabilities can make interacting with a web page challenging.

 What is WCAG?

-The Web Content Accessibility Guidelines is a set of standards that was designed to make the web more accessible to web users with disabilities.
+WCAG (Web Content Accessibility Guidelines) is a set of standards that was designed to make the web more accessible to web users with disabilities.
 The WCAG standard is published by the W3C (World Wide Web Consortium) and WAI (Web Accessibility Initiative).

 History of WCAG

-The WCAG standard 1.0 was created in 1999, it included 14 guidelines that included 10 checkpoints for each guideline.
-This first version included levels of conformance as well as guidelines like ones that required text alternatives.
+The WCAG standard 1.0 was created in 1999, it included 14 guidelines that had 10 checkpoints for each guideline.
+This version 1.0 the included levels of conformance (A, AA, AAA) and each of these levels had different guidelines to be met for compliance.
 In 2008 WCAG 2.0 was released which broadened and redefined the scope of previous guidelines to account for rapidly growing technology.
-Version 2.0 introduced the four guideing principles of accessibility know as the POUR principles.
-WCAG 2.1 was released a decade later in 2018.
-Version 2.1 made several additions to it to version 2.0.
+Additionally, version 2.0 introduced the four guideing principles of accessibility know as the POUR principles.
+WCAG 2.1 was released a decade later in 2018, which made several additions to it to version 2.0.

 Levels of Conformance